mpstx/ios-image-editor/README.md

 Based on the work of Heitor Ferreira, the ImagePickerController is launched by a UIButton instead of being launched by the DemoAppDelegate at application startup.
+You can choose between Camera and Photo Library.

 iOS Image Editor
 ================